-FINANCIAL RISK MANAGEMENT (continued)

-(c) Liquidity risk
+- 3.1 Financial risk factor (continued) - (c) Liquidity risk

 Management of the Group aims to maintain a balance between continuity of funding and flexibility through the use of bank and other borrowings.
 Due to the dynamic nature of the underlying businesses, the Group's finance department maintains flexibility in funding by maintaining adequate amount of cash and cash equivalents and flexibility in funding through available sources of financing.